mitray16/Object-Detection-using-OpenCV-in-python/README.md

 cv2.waitKey(1) waits for a key press (1 millisecond) to exit the loop.
 ## Exiting the Program:
 Press any key while the window is active to close the program.
+## Conclusion
+This code essentially captures video from the camera, runs object detection, and displays the results on the screen.
+The detected objects are highlighted with bounding boxes and labeled with their class names and confidence scores.
+The specific classes detected depend on the pretrained model used and the contents of the coco.names file